Vehicle storm damage claims: FAQs

 How can I prepare for a hurricane?

-Make sure your car is reliable in case you need to use it to evacuate.
-Before hurricane season, check the car's battery, tires, brakes and engine/transmission.
-If you are asked to evacuate, do so without delay.
-Always monitor official weather bulletins and follow recommended evacuation routes.
-Bring a flashlight with extra batteries, a first-aid kit, cash and credit cards, water, snacks and other non-perishable food items.
+Bring a flashlight with extra batteries, a first aid kit, cash, credit cards, water, snacks, and other non-perishable food items.
 Remember: You could end up spending a day or more in your car.
-Also bring important documents packed in a waterproof bag, including your auto/home insurance documents, vehicle registrations and titles.
+Also bring important documents packed in a waterproof bag, including your auto insurance and home insurance documents and vehicle registrations and titles.

 How can I protect my car from a hurricane?